-Action # Title Description Total Funds Contributing supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
+Action # Title Description Total Funds Contributing supports.
+We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We expect that these actions will have a positive impact on our students, by sustaining 100% access to their educational program.
 2.4 Support for Standards-based Curriculum and Instruction All English Learners, low income and foster youth students will have access to high quality standards aligned curriculum and instruction that is continually improving.
-The implementation score for our standards-based curriculum is based on the CDE Standards Implementation Rubric.
+The implementation score for our standards- based curriculum is based on the CDE Standards Implementation Rubric.
 To address this, regional and site personnel will continue to collaborate and develop a high quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-We expect that these actions will have a positive impact on our educational program resulting in a score of 5.0 on the CDE rubric. \$64,191.00 Yes 2.5 Educational Materials for Effective School Program All students will have access to all materials to participate fully in enrolled courses.
+We expect that these actions will have a positive impact on our educational program resulting in a score of 5.0 on the CDE rubric. \$64,000.00 Yes 2.5 Educational Materials for Effective School Program All students will have access to all materials to participate fully in enrolled courses.
 An effective education program relies on quality materials for all subject areas.
-We continue to purchase state adopted texts and update supplemental materials regularly, so that they meet our students' academic needs. \$2,308,466.00 No 2.6 Safe and Secure Facilities We provide learning facilities for our students that are safe and secure.
-We monitor our sites each year, using the Facility Inspection Tool (FIT). \$791,360.00 No
+We continue to purchase state adopted texts and update supplemental materials regularly, so that they meet our students' academic needs. \$2,204,274.00 No 2.6 Safe and Secure Facilities We provide learning facilities for our students that are safe and secure.
+We monitor our sites each year, using the Facility Inspection Tool (FIT). \$858,104.00 No